GoogleCloudPlatform/datacatalog-connectors-bi/google-datacatalog-qlik-connector/docs/README.md

-# Detailed documentation
+# Additional documentation

-More detailed documentation related to the Connector is available in this directory.
+This directory contains additional documentation on the connector.

 - [Developer Resources](developer-resources)

+---

 Back to [Home](..)